mwasikz/bogamart/README.md

 ## BogaMart
-BogaMart is a Grocery Shopping App for both Android and iOS.
+BogaMart is a grocery shopping app for both Android and iOS.
 #### :orange_circle: Screens

 Loading Screen             |  Home Screen